- © 2025 Norsonic

 Noise at Work

-Noise at work can damage people’s hearing and lead to risks to health and safety.
-Employers have a legal duty to protect the hearing of their employees.
-You may have a noise problem in your workplace if people have to shout or having difficulty being heard clearly by someone about 2 metres away.
-In addition to causing noise-induced hearing loss and tinnitus, noise can create stress and be a safety hazard at work interfering with communication.
+Noise at work can harm people’s hearing and create health and safety risks.
+Employers have a legal duty to protect their employees’ hearing.
+You may have a noise problem in your workplace if people need to shout or struggle to be heard clearly from about 2 meters away.